MrR0807/Notes/understanding-parquet-file.md

 * `a:null` - D:0 R:0
 * `a.b:null`- D:1 R:0
 * `a.b:1` - D:2 R:0
-* `a.b:1, a.b:2` - The first is D:2, R:0 (becaues it signals array start), the following `a.b:2` D:2 R:1 (because it tells which level array it belongs to).
+* `a.b:1, a.b:2` - The first entry is D:2, R:0 (becaues it signals array start), the following entry - `a.b:2` is D:2 R:1 (because it tells at which array level it belongs to).

 ##### Example four